 The time for completing the degree can vary dramatically, but it is the normal expectation that a full-time student can complete course requirements for the PhD in three years.

-PhD students must take History 601, and four research seminars (for one of which they can substitute History 603).
+PhD students must take History 601, and four research seminars.
 Other courses are typically colloquia, internship classes, and directed readings/research.
 Medieval historians should take the History 609/610 sequence.

 PhD Students without an MA: